Home » Consumer Rights, Featured

 So how does this translate into a problem with a piece of camping equipment.
 Well you may have bought a tent which claims to stand up to gale force winds but falls apart in a breeze or a sleeping bag which has a tear inside it.
 In these circumstances you should contact the retailer and assert your rights, its up to you what you ask for.

 When you complain about your product the retailer may say that there was nothing wrong with the goods when he sent them out to you.
-Under the Sale of Goods Act, for the first six months, the onus to prove that the goods were faulty at the time of purchase is on the retailer and not you.
+Under the Consumer Rights Act, for the first six months, the onus to prove that the goods were faulty at the time of purchase is on the retailer and not you.
 After six months is is up to you to prove this.

 How to complain?